iworks/kpir/readme.txt

 == Description ==

-The "KPiR" plugin is available also on [GitHub - Orphans](https://github.com/iworks/kpir).
+The "KPiR" plugin is available also on [GitHub](https://github.com/iworks/kpir).

 == Installation ==